-Introduction: The last six months in Eastern Europe have seen
+The last six months in Eastern Europe have seen

-- the continuance of Moscow's drive to consolidate the Soviet bloc, to strengthen its ideological unity, and to reinforce Soviet hegemony over it; - the accelerated socialisation of the Satellites, the régimes of which are tightening their hold over the peoples. - 2.
-These two processes each show features of special interest consequent upon - the upheavals of 1956 in Hungary and Poland; - the special position of Yugoslavia: a Communist power but not a Satellite:
+- the continuance of Moscow's drive to consolidate the Soviet bloc, to strengthen its ideological unity, and to reinforce Soviet hegemony over it;

+NATO

+0 SECRET 119-WP(58)93

+- the accelerated socialisation of the Satellites, the régimes of which are tightening their hold over the peoples.

+2. These two processes each show features of special interest consequent upon

+- the upheavals of 1956 in Hungary and Poland: - the special position of Yugoslavia: a Communist power but not a satellite; - the role of China in bloc ideological affairs.

-For Moscow, and in varying degrees for each of the Satellite régimes, a complex series of problems arises from these factors.
-The current jargon labels as "revisionism" any aspect of policy or doctrine inconvenient to Moscow's authority or to that of the Satellite régimes.
-In this campaign against revisionism, Moscow has had the support of Communist China.
+For Moscow, and in varying degree for each of the satellite régimes, a complex series of problems arises from these factors.
+The current jargon labels as "revisionism" any aspect of policy or doctrine inconvenient to Moscow's authority or to that of the satellite régimes.

-- 3. "Revisionism", and particularly the theories of the Yugoslav Communists as expressed in their new party programme adopted at Ljubljana in April, were the targets of a widespread propaganda offensive.
-The execution of Nagy, Maleter, and their colleagues was a challenge to the Yugoslavs and a sharp warning to any potential dissident elements in the bloc, especially in Poland. - 4.
-The Cominform has not been reactivated, but a monthly journal, intended to assure the doctrinal unity of the international Communist movement, began publication in August.
+3. "Revisionism", and particularly the theories of the Yugoslav Communists as expressed in their new party programme adopted at Ljubljana in April, were the targets of a widespread propaganda offensive.
+The execution of Nagy, Maleter, and their colleagues was a challenge to the Yugoslavs and a sharp warning to any potential dissident elements in the bloc, especially in Poland.

+4. The Comminform has not been reactivated, but a monthly journal, intended to assure the doctrinal unity of the international Communist movement, began publication in August.